ChetanKrishna07/guess-game/README.md

 # guess-game
-A random number between 0 to 9 is generated the player needs the guess the number by using the hints given
+- A random number between 0 and 9 is generated.
+- The player needs to guess the number by using the hints given.
 ### Hints:
-Tells if the guesses number is greater or smaller that the randomly generated number
+If the guessed number is greater or smaller that the randomly generated number.